Five takeaways from Trump’s UN speech

 European nations have dramatically reduced their oil purchases from Russia since its invasion of Ukraine, but continue to purchase natural gas.
 Two countries, Hungary and Slovakia, make up the bulk of European purchases of Russian oil.

-After the speech, though, Trump notably shifted his rhetoric on Russia – without a firm commitment to specific US action.

-First, in a meeting with Ukrainian President Volodymyr Zelensky on the sidelines of UNGA, Trump said he believes NATO countries should shoot down Russian aircraft if they enter their airspace.
+In a meeting with Ukrainian President Volodymyr Zelensky on the sidelines of UNGA later Tuesday, Trump said he believes NATO countries should shoot down Russian aircraft if they enter their airspace.
 The comment is notable as the defense alliance confronts the potential for an expansion of the war, although Trump stopped short of saying the United States would join in the effort.

-Then, Trump posted on Truth social that he believed Ukraine could continue to fight and “WIN all of Ukraine back in its original form.”

-“With time, patience, and the financial support of Europe and, in particular, NATO, the original Borders from where this War started, is very much an option.
-Why not?”
-Trump wrote in a lengthy post, adding, “Ukraine would be able to take back their Country in its original form and, who knows, maybe even go further than that!
-Putin and Russia are in BIG Economic trouble, and this is the time for Ukraine to act.”
+The US president also suggested he might speak to his “friend,” Hungarian Prime Minister Viktor Orbán, about stopping purchases of Russian oil.

 Broken equipment — and a broken institution